McLeopold/JavascriptHtmlr/README.md

 htmlr
 =====

+*   Htmlr is a template language for Express.
+*   Htmlr is an easy way to create DOM elements in the browser.
-Htmlr is a Domain Specific Language (DSL) in javascript for generating HTML.
+*   Htmlr is a Domain Specific Language (DSL) in javascript for generating HTML.

-It can be used on the server or in the browser.
-In the browser it can generate HTML text for use with .innerHTML or it can generate document fragements for use with .appendChild.
+Htmlr can be used on the server or in the browser.
+In the browser it can generate HTML text for use with `.innerHTML` or it can generate document fragments for use with `.appendChild`.
+Template files use a .htmlr extension and can be a javascript expression or a function that returns an Htmlr object.

 Installation
 ------------